utsav87589/Flight-Price-EDA/README.md

  ### day 6 update

- -made changes in the graphs and made correct graphs,
- - finished at predcitions on Eval data with other algorthms plus the reporting is also done
+ -made changes in the graphs and made correct graphs, -finished at predcitions on Eval data with other algorthms plus the reporting is also done

+ ### day 7 update

+-removed outliers from the train and the test data, columns were duration_hours and price column -took time because I was trying to apply the transformations as well